Purdue vs. Northwestern NCAA Football Odds, Plays and Insights | November 20, 2021

 Purdue Stats and Trends

-- Purdue has played 10 games, with five wins against the spread.
+- In Purdue's 10 games this season, it has five wins against the spread.

-- The Boilermakers have been favored by 11 points or more two times this season and covered the spread in one of them.
+- The Boilermakers have covered the spread once this season when favored by 11 points or more (in two chances).

-- Purdue's games this year have hit the over in 30% of its opportunities (three times in 10 games with a set point total).
+- The Boilermakers rack up 25.4 points per game, comparable to the 26.9 per outing the Wildcats surrender.

-- Purdue is 4-1 against the spread and 4-1 overall this season when the team scores more than 26.9 points.
+- When Purdue puts up more than 26.9 points, it is 4-1 against the spread and 4-1 overall.

 - Find the latest spread and moneyline odds for Purdue at SISportsbook.